- Mathematics, Computing, and Statistics

 Professor Brown’s interests have been wide-ranging and interdisciplinary.
 As an applied mathematician, earlier in his career, he published in major journals in mathematical statistics, biophysics, and medical informatics.
 He also produced working papers in computer hardware design and econometric modeling.
 He in addition published expository mathematics.
 He was a postdoctoral Research Associate at the Computer Research Center of the National Bureau of Economic Research.

 In recent years his interdisciplinary reach has taken new directions.
 He seeks to connect the mathematical sciences with issues of public interest, as well as with the arts.
 Twelve of his Letters to the Editor (eleven signed with his Simmons affiliation) on these topics have appeared in the New York Times.
 He is also concerned with the deeper motivations for learning and, more generally, questions of meaning and ethics in psychological life.
-He is a member of the Faculty Learning Community on Student Learning Theory, and has been a longtime member of the Simmons Honor Board.
+He is a member of the Faculty Learning Community on Student Learning Theory.
 In the arts, he has a particular interest in theatre and drama, exemplified for instance by his very well-received performed readings at the Harvard Strindberg Symposium, a centennial gathering of scholars in honor of one of the founders of the modern theatre.

 His Ph.D. is in Applied Mathematics, with a specialty in mathematical statistics, from Harvard.
 His A.M. is in Applied Mathematics, with a specialty in the mathematical physics of fluid dynamics, also from Harvard.
 His B.A. is from Columbia College of Columbia University in New York, where he was the valedictorian of his graduating class of more than 600 students.